 Launched in July 2024, this project aims to ensure accurate measurements of the gas consumed, without the need to invest in extensive physical sensors.
-Pilot tests have begun on a system to monitor gas characteristics in networks where biomethane and hydrogen are mixed, using a "digital twin" of the network, which makes it possible to estimate the Higher Calorific Value (HCV).
+Pilot tests have begun on a system to monitor gas characteristics in networks where biomethane and hydrogen are mixed, using a "digital twin" of

+Higher Calorific Value (HCV).
 This system guarantees greater transparency in measurement and fair billing.